TritonSE/onboarding/writeup/part-1/1-3-Pull-request.md

 # 1.3.
 Make a pull request

 1. Open your repository in GitHub (your fork, not the original).
-2. Create a pull request from your `part-1` branch into `main`.
-There are several ways to get there:
+2. [Start a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) from your `part-1` branch into `main`.
-   1. If you pushed changes recently, you'll see a banner at the top of the page with a button to "Create pull request."
-Click that button.
-   2. Alternatively, open the `part-1` branch by selecting it from the branch selection menu, then click "Create pull request."
-   3. Alternatively, click the "Pull requests" tab at the top of the page, then click "New pull request."
-Select the `part-1` branch in the second dropdown menu, then click "Create pull request."
 3. Scroll through the diff (difference comparison) to make sure you haven't accidentally left in debugging code, TODO comments, etc. If you have, remove them and push a new commit.
    <details>
    <summary><strong>✅ Good practice: Fix problems before review</strong></summary>